 You are probably familiar with the standard paper cone filter that most coffee makers use.
 You put the filter in the machine, grounds in the filter and that’s it.
 Reusable coffee filters work pretty much the same except you get a little basket that’s made from a usually plastic mesh.
 This plastic mesh holds the grounds instead of having a paper filter.

 The plastic mesh basket can then be emptied of grounds and washed before being used again.

-The mesh is quite fine and doesn’t let through the grounds but it can still let through some residue
+The mesh is quite fine and doesn’t let the grounds through but it can still let through some residue get into the cup.

 Do Reusable Mesh Filters Work?

 So do these mesh filters actually work?
 You see them more and more with new coffee makers but should you get one with this type of filter?

 First off, most machines have the option to use both a paper filter and a reusable filter basket so you can just try and see what you like best.
 If you’re not sure, get a machine that can take both.